neuml/paperai/README.md

 A prompt will come up.
 Queries can be typed directly into the console.

 ## Tech Overview
-The tech stack is built on Python and creates a sentence embeddings index with FastText + BM25.
-Background on this method can be found in this [Medium article](https://towardsdatascience.com/building-a-sentence-embedding-index-with-fasttext-and-bm25-f07e7148d240).

 The model is a combination of a sentence embeddings index and a SQLite database with the articles.
 Each article is parsed into sentences and stored in SQLite along with the article metadata.
-FastText vectors are built over the full corpus.
+Sentence embeddings are built over the full corpus.
 The sentence embeddings index only uses tagged articles, which helps produce the most relevant results.

 Multiple entry points exist to interact with the model.